 A GoPro camera is an excellent tool to capture your entire skiing experience from the slopes!
-It’s light, small and easy to use.
+It’s light, small, and easy to use.
 The best way to attach a GoPro camera to a ski helmet is with an adhesive mount.
 In this article, you’ll find instructions so you can capture your skiing experience from start to end using a helmet mount with your GoPro cameras.

-A GoPro camera is a small, lightweight sports video camera used mostly for recording outdoor sports such as surfing, fishing, snowboarding, and skiing.
+A GoPro camera is a small, lightweight sports video camera used mostly for recording outdoor sports such as surfing, fishing, snowboarding, and GoPro skiing.
 A GoPro can be set up anywhere and everywhere.
-A GoPro camera consists of six basic parts: Lens Cover Battery Backdoor Curved Adhesive Mount Flat Adhesive Disc.
+The camera consists of six basic parts: Lens Cover Battery Backdoor Curved Adhesive Mount Flat Adhesive Disc.

 Please note: You must use the adhesive mount in conjunction with a helmet attachment.
 Otherwise, you will need to purchase one of our GoPro helmet attachments and follow their installation instructions.